 Providing a more metropolitan feel, while still taking in much of the countryside, this route is the ideal compromise.

-Suitable for beginners and pros alike, it is easily accessible from several points in the western region of Northampton, and only a 15 minute drive from Billing Aquadrome.
-The full distance of the walk is 7 miles but can be scaled down to 5.5 miles or 4 miles depending on where the route is started.
+Suitable for beginners and pros alike, it is easily accessible from several points in the western region of Northampton.
+It’s only a 15 minute drive from Billing Aquadrome.
+The full distance of the walk is 7 miles but can be shortened to 5.5 miles or 4 miles depending on where you start.

 Providing a flat route that takes in Storron’s Gravel Pits, a wildlife site known for its otters, and a memorial to WWI victim Walter Tull, a footballer who played for Northampton FC, this route can conclude in the centre of the town.